99x/dependency-install/README.md

     ```javascript
     var di = require('dependency-install');
     /* This is to register the cusotm dependancies path */
-    di.init('./your_local_dependancies');
+    di.init('your_local_dependancies');
-    /* Executes npm install for all the pacakge.json files inside "./<your-directory>" */
+    /* Executes npm install for all the pacakge.json files inside "<your-directory>" */
-    di.install(["./<your-directory>"], function() {
+    di.install(["<your-directory>"], function() {
         // Things to do after dependency installation completes.
     });
     ```
-    Note: After running 'install' for all the nested package.json file dependencies installed from NPM Registry(Similar to running 'npm install' for each of the package) and also copies the custom dependancies from './your_local_dependancies' directory to the respective 'node_modules' directory.
+    Note: After running 'install' for all the nested package.json file dependencies installed from NPM Registry(Similar to running 'npm install' for each of the package) and also copies the custom dependancies from 'your_local_dependancies' directory to the respective 'node_modules' directory.

 4. Finally in your code requrie the dependency similar in using a module from NPM Registry, as shown below.
     ```javascript